Is Life Insurance Taxable?

 No, beneficiaries of a life insurance policy do not have to pay taxes.
 Beneficiaries may not have to report the payout or proceeds as income.
 Thus making life insurance a tax-free lump sum.
 However, some cases are exempted where beneficiaries of a life insurance policy may pay taxes:

 • If the death benefits are accrued to the deceased estate: If the benefits from the policy get transferred to the deceased estate, interest is accrued if the policy’s value is higher than $12.06 million.
 In other words, tax may not be charged if an estate is worth less than $12.06 million.
-But, tax may be charged if a death benefit is more than $12.06 million and the policy benefit is transferred directly to the beneficiaries.
+However, tax may be charged if a death benefit is more than $12.06 million and the policy benefit is transferred directly to the beneficiaries.

 • If the insured, policy owner, and the beneficiaries are different people, the death benefits may be subject to the gift tax.